AI-lab-grading-nlp/Multilabel-classification/README.md

 The output would be the model's feedback based on the grade received by the student.

 ## Roadmap
-\

-1. The project would assign a short-response a grade through a classifying model and feedback through a large language model.
+1. The project would assign a short-response a grade through a classification model and feedback through a large language model.
-2. Some technologies that have been used are BigScience's BLOOM,
+2. Some technologies that have been used so far are BigScience's BLOOM and NLTK.

-What does the project do?
-What technologies did we use?
-What are some of the challenges we faced and hope to implement in the future?
+3. Future directions would include experimenting with classification models for deriving the grade and with prompt engineering in BLOOM to develop feedback.